telegram-support/telegram-account-recovery-and-security-guide/README.md

 - **Security Audit:** Check your current active sessions and 2FA status.

 ## 📖 Documentation
-For a full guide on handling restricted accounts and bypassing common API errors, please refer to the **[Extended Documentation & Wiki]([https://telegram.org/support]**.
+For a full guide on handling restricted accounts and bypassing common API errors, please refer to the **[Extended Documentation & Wiki](https://telegram.org/support)**.

 ## ⚠️ Requirements
 Install the necessary dependencies before running the debugger:
 `pip install -r requirements.txt`

----
-*Developed for the community.
-Not an official Telegram product.*